ZOOM INFO SESSIONS

-Course: WGS 165 /HIS 165 Gendered History of Food: La Cucina Della Nonna
+Course: WGS 165 / 196 Gendered History of Food: La Cucina Della Nonna

-Eligibility: No Pre-Requisites, Language Requirements, or GPA Restrictions – Open to all students (including current first-year students)
+Eligibility: No prerequisites and no language requirements.
+Open to all students in good standing (including current first-year students).

 Please contact the TCNJ Center for Global Engagement at firstname.lastname@example.org, 609-771-2596.

 Please review our refund, cancellation, and withdrawal policy statement should a student not be able to participate in the program.